 The very first step is to select the column that we want to remove from Power Query as shown in the picture below.

 TIP: Press and hold the CTRL key to select multiple columns.

 Home > Remove Columns button > Remove Columns option

 Step3: Close & Apply

-Observe the result and check whether it is as per your expectation.
-Then click on Close & Apply button to close the Query Editor and apply any pending changes.
+Observe the result and check whether it is as per your expectations.
+Then click on the Close & Apply button to close the Query Editor and apply any pending changes.
 The picture below shows the final output.